Automattic/minifiers/README.md

 * Set `MINIFIERS_BASE_PATH` to choose a path of files served through the /file endpoint.
 May be absolute or relative.
-If relative, relative to the 'lib' directory.
+If relative, relative to the repository root directory.
 Defaults to the repository root.

 ## Tests